Goekdeniz-Guelmez/Goekdeniz-Guelmez/README.md

 - 🤖 Artificial Intelligence.
 - 🧠 Machine and Deep Learning.
 - 🎵 Violin - Currently practicing Niccolò Paganini, bach and more.
-- 🖌️ Occasionally, I dabble in painting.
+- 🖌️ Occasionally, I dabble in painting and photography.
 - 📺 Avid anime fan, always ready for a good series recommendation.

 ## 🌱 I’m currently perfecting...